sst/guide/_examples/how-to-create-a-serverless-graphql-api-with-aws-appsync.md

 ## Deploying your API

 Now that our API is tested, let's deploy it to production.
-You'll recall that we were using a `dev` environment, the one specified in our `sst.json`.
+You'll recall that we were using a `dev` environment, the one specified in our `sst.config.ts`.
 However, we are going to deploy it to a different environment.
 This ensures that the next time we are developing locally, it doesn't break the API for our users.

 {%change%} Run the following in your terminal.